coatespt/cursor-twitter/SESSION_NOTES.md

 # Running the Profiler

 The profiler is very useful for finding where the CPU goes and whether you are suffering from contention due to concurrency.

+The graphical display of profiler output won't work on the iMac because it's too old to load the graphviz libraries and other necessary stuff.

+The graphical display works fine on the System 76 Linux box.

  You can run the program for a while with the following command line to get profile data.
-Run it for a good while so that the output is not dominated by startup processing, which is more or less irrelevant to steady state performance.

  ./main -config ./config/config.yaml -print-tweets=false -profile

  Let it run for a while.

- Depending on what you are investigating, it may take some time, as the processing pipeline has to wait a few minutes for frequency filters to become available.
+ This gets crude output on either platform.

   go tool pprof -text cpu.prof

-  or
+  The following gets graphical output on the Linux box.

   go tool pprof -http=:8080 cpu.prof

   You can get a quick summary with